xzjia/guideline/source_en/ImplementationAtEachLayer/ApplicationLayer.rst

 * org.springframework.ui.ModelMap

 .. note::
-    When generalized values like ``HttpServletRequest`` , getAttribute/setAttribute of ``HttpSession`` and get/put of Map are allowed, liberal use of these can degrade the maintainability of the project with an increase in project size.
+    When generalized values like getAttribute/setAttribute of ``HttpServletRequest`` and get/put of ``Map`` are allowed, liberal use of these can degrade the maintainability of the project with an increase in project size.

     For the above reason, using ``HttpSession``  is not reccomended in the case when there are alternatives.